mikeAdamss/gtk/README.md

 # gtk

-gtk (good to know) is a simple http request-response controller intended to allow the convenient control of large numbers (or rarely used) rest based severless functions (though it'll work with any restful GET endpoints).
+gtk (good to know) is a simple http request-response controller intended to allow the convenient control of large numbers (or rarely used) rest based severless functions.

 It's a go wrapper around an user controlled inventory of endpoints, their descriptions and their identifers.
 The parts that're "good to know" is what functions are availible to you, whether a called function succeeded and what was returned in the response.